idescat/visual/readme.md

 	scale: 9000,
 	center: [1.74, 41.7],

-If a projection does not support centering (for example, Albers USA), "center" is optional and, if present, it will be ignored.
+If a projection does not support centering (for example, Albers USA), "center" is optional and, if present, will be ignored.

-Currently, Visual does not support rotation.
+Visual does not currently support rotation.

 #### ID properties: id, label